adakeefer/adakeefer/README.md

 Software Engineer with 3 years of experience building backend services, designing complex distributed systems, and scaling infrastructure.
-Likes system design, productivity hacks, and creativity.
-Umich Alum.
+Likes system design, scalability, and creativity.

 <!---
 adakeefer/adakeefer is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.